 - To facilitate communication between clients and support people who are unable to accompany them to their visits, the use of alternate methods of communication (e.g. Zoom, Face Time, Skype) is encouraged.

-- If clients or visitors have concerns relating to the essential visitors restrictions they may speak to the Coordinator, Centralized Access who will further consider and adjudicate their appeal.
+- If clients or visitors have concerns relating to the essential visitors restrictions they may speak to the corresponding Manager or Coordinator who will further consider and adjudicate their appeal.
 In urgent situations the Manager on Call may be contacted.

 - Clients may also contact the Executive Director at 416-205-9888 or firstname.lastname@example.org with their concerns.